Our change of mind policy

-If you’re not 100% happy with a purchase you made, we want to do what we can to fix the situation.
+If you’re not 100% happy with your order, we want to do what we can to fix the situation.
 Here’s everything you need to know if you’re after an exchange or refund.

 - How do I know my order is faulty?